Best Smart Home Devices 2026

 Full automation • Motorized blinds • Built-in speakers • Smart kitchen • AI presence sensing

-5-Step Smart Home Gadget Strategy
+5-Step Smart Home Device Strategy

 Step 1 — Choose your hub platform first.
 Alexa for widest compatibility, Google for Android integration, Apple for privacy, Home Assistant for local control and maximum power.
 Every other decision flows from this choice.